myHandiQR: Explaining a disability means repeating yourself.

 the QR does too.

-The QR lands wherever you need it: on a schoolbag, in an email signature, on a desk, in a wallet.
-Every time, it saves the same thing: the conversation you no longer feel like having, the PDF you no longer feel like redoing.
+The QR code lands wherever you need it: on a school bag, in an email signature, on a desk, in a wallet.
+Every time, it saves the same thing: the conversation you no longer want to have, the PDF you no longer want to redo.

 "Leo has dyspraxia.
 Here's what helps him."
-Read in 30 seconds by the new teacher, without a late-afternoon meeting.
+Read in 30 seconds by the new teacher, no late-afternoon meeting needed.

 In an email signature

 A discreet line under your name.
-The new colleague clicks if they want, reads how you work in your own words, and closes the tab.
+The new colleague clicks if they want to, reads how you work, and closes the tab.

 At training

-The coach scans it before the first session.
-He knows why your child takes longer to take in instructions, and includes him instead of setting him aside.
+The coach scans before the first session.
+They know why your child takes more time to take in instructions, and includes them rather than sidelining them.

 A label sewn into the coat.
-If your loved one gets lost, the passerby who helps reaches the family contacts, without the person having to remember the numbers.
+If your loved one gets lost, the passer-by who helps can access the family contacts, without the person having to remember the numbers.

 After a stroke

 The person can no longer speak, but understands everything.
-The laminated card tells the emergency doctor, who adjusts how they communicate instead of treating the person as unable.
+The laminated card tells the emergency doctor, who adjusts their communication instead of treating them as unable.

 At the childminder's

-A card at the babysitter's for epilepsy.
-Recognizing a seizure.
+A card for the babysitter about epilepsy.
+Recognising a seizure.
 What to do.
-Without a panicked call to the parents.
+No panicked call to the parents.

 $2/month per profile.*